+2. The Officers will be joined by NACAC Delegate(s) to form the Executive Board.
+The NACAC Delegate(s) are voting members of the Executive Board and will represent the interests of KYACAC as a voting member of the NACAC Assembly.

-.2.
-Newly elected officers shall assume their duties at the close of the General Membership Meeting during which they are elected.
-Assembly Delegates shall assume their duties no later than June 30 of the year they are to be seated in Assembly.
-Officers shall be elected by a simple majority of the voting membership at the Annual Conference for a term of one year, with the exception of Secretary, Treasurer, Secondary Member-at-Large and Post-Secondary Member-at-Large which are two year terms.
+3. Newly elected members of the Executive Board shall be elected by a simple majority of voting members at the General Membership Meeting and shall assume their duties at the close of the General Membership Meeting during which they are elected.
+Assembly Delegates, however, shall be elected by a simple majority of NACAC voting members which are in good standing from the Affiliate and shall assume their duties no later than June 30 of the year they are to be seated in Assembly.

-The President Elect shall be elected each year at the Annual Conference.
-The position of President Elect should alternate yearly between secondary and post-secondary institutions.
+A President Elect shall be elected each year at the Annual Conference.
+The position of President Elect should attempt to alternate yearly between secondary and post-secondary institutions.
+The President-Elect is a one-year term followed by a one-year term as President and then a one-year term as the Immediate Past President.

-The Secretary

-and Vice-Treasurer shall be elected in even numbered years.
-The Vice-Treasurer shall serve as treasurer during the second and third years of the term in office, thus allowing the Vice-Treasurer to gain experience before assuming the duties as Treasurer.

-t
+b.
+The Secretary shall be elected at the Annual Conference to a two-year term.

+c.
+The Treasurer-Elect shall be elected at the Annual Conference for a one-year term.
+The Treasurer-Elect will then become the new Treasurer of the Association the following year.

+d.
+The Secondary and Member-At-Large and the NACAC Delegate(s) will be elected at the Annual Conference for a three-year term.

-3. In the event of the resignation of an incumbent officer, the unexpired term shall be filled through appointment by the President, subject to the approval of the Executive Board.
-NACAC Assembly, and two members-at-large to be elected by the membership for a term of two years.
-In making nominations for members-at-large, the Nominating Committee will give priority to the Executive Board's secondary, post-secondary, and geographical representation.
+4. In the event of the resignation of an incumbent officer, the unexpired term shall be filled through appointment by the President, subject to the approval of the Executive Board.

-5. Quorum: Two-thirds of the Executive Board shall constitute a quorum for the transaction of business at regular meetings of the Executive Board.
+5. Quorum: A simple majority of the Executive Board shall constitute a quorum for the transaction of business at regular meetings of the Executive Board.

 6. KYACAC shall indemnify any persons who are serving or have served as KYACAC Officers, Directors, employees, agents, or other persons who are or have served at KYACAC’s request as Officers, Directors, employees, or agents of another corporation, partnership, joint venture, trust, or other enterprise, to the fullest extent permitted by applicable law.
 KYACAC may purchase and maintain insurance for the purpose of indemnifying persons pursuant to this Article.

-ARTICLE V: COMMITTEES
+ARTICLE VII: COMMITTEES

+1. There shall be an Executive Committee, which subject to the limitations set forth by law and these By-Laws, may exercise the authority of the Executive Board between Executive Committee meetings.
+The Executive Committee shall be chaired by the President and shall include the members of the Executive Board and the chairs of all Standing Committees.
+Committees may be served by co-chairpersons at the discretion of the Executive Board.

-1. The present standing committees of the Association include:
+2. The present standing committees of the Association include:

 a.
 Admissions Practices: The primary function of the Admissions Practices Committee is to annually review NACAC's Statement of Principles of Good Practice (SPGP) as they relate to current practices and procedures in college admission and shall monitor compliance with the SPGP.
 The Admissions Practices Committee shall educate the membership accordingly.

 b.
-College and Counselor The College and Counselor Information Exchange
+College Fair Committee: The College Fair Committee shall plan, schedule and organize Association-sponsored college fairs.

-Information Exchange: Committee shall be responsible for the exchange of

-information between secondary and post-secondary

-institutions at an annually scheduled event for this

-purpose.

 c.
-College Day/Night: The College Day/Night Committee shall plan, schedule and organize Association-sponsored college fairs.
+Finance: The Finance Committee shall provide recommendations to the Executive Board on financial and budgetary policies and issues as well as on the annual budget.

 d.
-By-laws: The By –laws Committee shall conduct an annual review of the Association's By-laws to determine appropriateness and/or the need for modifications or changes.
+By-Laws: The By –Laws Committee shall conduct an annual review of the Association's By-laws to determine appropriateness and/or the need for modifications or changes.
 This committee shall be chaired by the Past-President, or by appointment of the President.